 16.6.
 If any part of this agreement is void or unenforceable, the rest of the agreement will be unaffected.

 16.7.
-This agreement is governed by the laws of England if your property is in England, and in Scotland if your property is in Scotland.
-If there is any dispute between us, it will be dealt with by the courts of England if your property is England and by the courts of Scotland if your property is in Scotland.
+This agreement is governed by the laws of England and Wales if your property is in England or Wales, and in Scotland if your property is in Scotland.
+If there is any dispute between us, it will be dealt with by the courts of England and Wales if your property is in England or Wales, and by the courts of Scotland if your property is in Scotland.